HPC Cluster

 MOOSE requires several support libraries in order to build or run properly.
 These libraries (PETSc, libMesh, and WASP) can be built using our supplied scripts:

-METHODS is an influential environment variable that dictates how to build libMesh.
+is an influential environment variable that dictates how to build libMesh.
 If this variable is not set, libMesh will by default build 4 methods (taking 4x longer to finish).
+Most of the time, folks will want to use optimized methods:

 Build and Test MOOSE